 When Joseph was no more than 2 or 3 years old he was an expert at operating a VCR.
 He would pop in the videotape of “Jurassic Park” and watch it over and over and over again!
 Later on, as the family relocated first to Englewood and then Columbus, New Jersey, Joseph played Little League Baseball and organized basketball.

 By the time Joseph entered Northern Burlington Regional High School, he had begun to develop his artistic side, most notably his talent as a poet.
-Sharpening his skill at memorizing, he quickly became a fan of spoken word or performance-based poetry and he would go around to various classes reciting what he had heard, before his classmates and peers.
+Sharpening his skill at memorizing, he quickly became a fan of spoken word artists (performance-based poetry), and he would go around to various classes reciting what he had heard, before his classmates and peers.

 Joseph’s favorite TV shows were “Lost” and “Supernatural”.
 He also loved America’s Got Talent, and was invited to submit his own videotaped audition, but he wanted to actually go and audition in person.
 (It was something about being in the crowd).